krishy91/Speech-To-Text/README.md

 This is a simple JavaFX client for transcribing speech to text.

 ## Server Configuration
-The details of the server can be configured in the `application.config` under the resources folder.
+The details of the server can be configured in the `application.conf` under the resources folder.

 ## Running
 Use the following command to run the client.